mccalderonc/P_hastatus_Consistentlong-distance_foragingflights/README.md

 ### Consistent long-distance foraging flights across years and seasons at colony level in a Neotropical bat

-The code presents the analysis workflow to test how Phyllostomus hastatus shows consistent foraging flights across years and colonies.
+This repository presents the analysis workflow to test how Phyllostomus hastatus shows consistent foraging flights across years and colonies.
 The code requires personal login information for movebank and stadia maps.

+This code is part of the following publication:
+Calderón-Capote MC, van ToorML, O’Mara MT, Bayer TD, Crofoot MC, DechmannDKN.
+2024 Consistent long-distance foragingflights across years and seasons at colony level ina neotropical bat.
+Biol.
+Lett.
+20: 20240424. doi: https://doi.org/10.1098/rsbl.2024.0424

 The code follows as: